 From there, the company was sent to join the other companies of the 192nd just south of the Agno River.
 On December 25, the tanks of the battalion held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
 The tanks were asked to hold the position for six hours, they held the position until 5:30 in the morning on December 27.

 A Company was sent, in support of the 194th, to an area east of Pampanga.
-It was there that they lost a tank platoon commander, Lt.
-William Read on December 30.
+It was there that they lost a tank platoon commander, 2nd Lt.
+William W. Read on December 30.
 On a road east of Zaragoza that night, the company was bivouacked for the night and posted sentries.
 The sentries heard a noise on the road and woke the other tankers who grabbed Tommy-guns and manned the tanks’ machine guns.
 As they watched, a Japanese bicycle battalion rode into their bivouac.
 When the last bicycle passed the tanks, the tankers opened fire on them.
 When they stopped firing, they had completely wiped out the bicycle battalion.
 To leave the area, the tankers drove their tanks over the bodies.